tboudreaux/ZSH_conda/README.md

 After install oh_my_zsh I wanted the shell to work better with conda, so here are some bits of code (which are mostly slighlty modified bits of others code) which add some of that integration.

 The file append_to_zshrc included two functions to add to your ~/.zshrc file.
-If you also add the file \_cactivate.sh to a folder (which you may have to make) ~/.oh_my_zsh/completions (or any of the folders in $fpath) then that function will autocomplete your conda virtual enviroments.
+If you also add the file \_cactivate.sh to a folder (which you may have to make) ~/.oh_my_zsh/completions (or any of the folders in $fpath) then the function cactivate will autocomplete your conda virtual enviroments.

 The file rkj-conda.zsh-theme is an oh_my_zsh theme which added an indicator as to the conda enviroment you are working in to the prompt.